 - 6.49 Policies D1, D2, T1 and T2 of the SOLP also require an appropriate parking layout and that there would be no adverse impact on highway safety.
 With respect to highway safety matters, the advice in the NPPF is that Development should only be prevented or refused on transport grounds where the residual cumulative impacts of the development are severe. - 6.50 Access is the only matter in this application that is not reserved for consideration later.
 The main site access is proposed to be a mini-roundabout at the junction of Mill Lane and Estover Way.
-This was developed under the previous application (P14/S4042/O) in consultation with Oxfordshire County Council, who did not raised any objection to the previous application. - 6.51 The County Highways Officer has raised a holding objection to the current application on the grounds of a lack of information in the transport assessment, which is now considered out of date.
-I note that the previous application (P14/S4024/O) was refused some 7 months ago and so very little has changed in this time period.
-The reason for refusal relating to potential traffic impacts from the cumulative impacts of developments within Chinnor has been resolved through DCLG issuing a Screening Direction as outlined in sections 6.18-6.20 above.
-Based on these factors and the information I have available at the time of writing, I am of the opinion that it would not be necessary to require an updated transport assessment.
-I have sought further information on this matter from the County Council and will update Councillors at the Planning Committee meeting.
+This was developed under the previous application (P14/S4042/O) in consultation with Oxfordshire County Council, who did not raised any objection to the previous application. - 6.51 The applicant submitted further details to the County highways team following the issues they raised in their initial consultation response.
+This included an update to the traffic flow data including a traffic growth forecast up to 2021, which takes account of the recent developments that have been permitted within Chinnor.
+This concluded that the forecast traffic flows from other developments, in combination with the traffic from this proposal, would not create any capacity issues on the highway network.
+The

-- 6.52 The Highways Officer has also asked for further clarification regarding the provision of cycle lanes as this is considered to be an important issue given the close proximity to the school and the relatively high number of school age cycle users.
-I will also provide an update on this matter at the committee meeting. - 6.53 The County Council require highway works that are outside of the red line site boundary and this includes the roundabout and footpath improvements.
+- County Highways officer has confirmed that this analysis is acceptable. - 6.52 The Applicant and the County Highways officer have also had further discussions about the potential incorporation of the existing cycle lane into the mini-roundabout arrangement.
+The County still have concerns with the cycle lane provision but are of the view that an appropriate solution can be achieved under the S278 legal agreement that the Applicant will need to enter with then to carry out works within the highway.
+This would enable the existing cycle lane to be reincorporated into the mini roundabout and this can be accommodated within the width of the carriageway. - 6.53 The County Council require highway works that are outside of the red line site boundary and this includes the roundabout and footpath improvements.
 These off site highway works can be secured through an appropriately worded planning condition and would require a separate Section 278 Agreement with the County. - 6.54 Policy CSM1 of the SOCS seeks to mitigate the impact of development on existing transport networks and promotes the use of sustainable transport.
 The site is located in a sustainable location, close to public transport routes and within reasonable walking distance of existing services and facilities within Chinnor.
 Appropriate cycle parking facilities could be secured by condition, as could a Green Travel Plan. - 6.55 The County Council have requested a number of contributions towards site specific transport infrastructure.
 This includes a contribution of £20,000 to fund new bus stop infrastructure, a contribution of £1,032.26 per additional dwelling towards improved public transport in Chinnor (indicatively £80,516 for 78 homes) and £1,240 to enable the travel plan to be monitored.
 These can be secured through the S106 legal agreement. - 6.56 Subject to the resolution of the two issues raised by the County highways officer, I am of the opinion that the development would be acceptable in highway terms and would comply with the above policies.
 This would be subject to the completion of a legal agreement and the use of planning conditions relating to the offsite highway works, visibility, achieving appropriate access and parking arrangements, cycle parking, travel plans and construction traffic.